uhbif19/servant-record/README.md

 Derive `Generic` for your record to use it.

-`HasLink` currently does not actuallyadd params, because of [issue](https://github.com/haskell-servant/servant/issues/1232).
+`HasLink` currently does not actually add params, because of [issue](https://github.com/haskell-servant/servant/issues/1232).